Eben Etzebeth: Sharks

-In February 2022, the Sharks (rugby union) signed Etzebeth on a long term contract until 2027.
-Etzebeth would continue playing for Toulon before leaving at the end of the season.
+In February 2022, the Sharks (rugby union) signed Etzebeth on a long-term contract until 2027.
+On the 24 May 2024 Etzebeth captained the Sharks in their Challenge Cup final win over Gloucester Rugby.
+Becoming the first South African team to win a major European rugby trophy.

 International career

 South Africa U20s

-Eben Etzebeth was a member of the South Africa Under 20 team that competed in the 2011 IRB Junior World Championship in Italy where the Baby Boks finished in a disappointing 5th place.
+Eben Etzebeth was a member of the South Africa Under 20 team that competed in the 2011 IRB Junior World Championship in Italy where the Baby Boks finished in 5th place.

 Springboks

 Etzebeth was called up to the Springbok squad for the first time by new head coach Heyneke Meyer ahead of the three match series against England in June 2012.

 He made his first appearance in the second row alongside fellow debutant Juandré Kruger on 9 June 2012 at Kings Park Stadium, Durban.
 South Africa were victorious by 22–17.
 Despite suffering from some injury setbacks along the way, Etzebeth has maintained his position as first choice in the number 4 jersey throughout his Springbok career.
 By the end of the 2014 Rugby Championship he had made 29 appearances for his national team and is yet to score a try.
 Uniquely he has made more international appearances than he has Super Rugby and Currie Cup appearances combined.
 He also debuted for South Africa before he had played any Vodacom Cup or Currie Cup rugby for Western Province.

 On 23 November 2013 he was nominated for the 2013 IRB Player of the Year award along with Leigh Halfpenny, Sergio Parisse, Kieran Read and Ben Smith.
-He has very impressive upper body strength for a man of his huge height and young age, being able to bench press 385 lb, and perform incline dumbbell chest presses with 175 lb dumbbells as of 2018.
+At 25 years of age, Etzebeth was able to bench press 385 lb, and perform incline dumbbell chest presses with 175 lb dumbbells in 2018.

 Etzebeth was selected by the Springboks in the 31-man squad for the 2015 Rugby World Cup, making an appearance in every one of the team's pool matches, including one off the bench in South Africa's historic 32–34 loss to Japan.
-After starting in the rest of the pool matches, Etzebeth started in the quarter-final win against Wales and semi-final 18-20 narrow loss to New Zealand.
-On 30 October 2015, with the Springboks having been knocked out of the chance to win the World Cup, Etzebeth started in a locking partnership with retiring captain Victor Matfield against Argentina for the Bronze Final.
+After starting in the rest of the pool matches, Etzebeth started in the quarter-final win against Wales and the semi-final 18–20 narrow loss to New Zealand.
+On 30 October 2015, with the Springboks having been knocked out of the chance to win the World Cup for the second time, Etzebeth started in a locking partnership with retiring captain Victor Matfield against Argentina for the Bronze Final.
 Etzebeth played the full 80 minutes of the bronze final and scored a try in the 43rd minute, helping South Africa to win third place in the competition.